Background pattern

 1. Remove the Viaflo bag from the protective overbag immediately before use.

-2. Check for small leaks by pressing the inner bag firmly.
-If leaks are detected, discard the solution, as it may not be sterile.
+2. Check for small leaks by squeezing the inner bag firmly.
+If you detect leaks, discard the solution, as it may not be sterile.

 3. Check the transparency of the solution and the absence of foreign particles.
 Discard the solution if it is not transparent or contains foreign particles.